Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ### Action Items
 * Finalize secondary product features (e.g. do they need ATM network access?)
 * Talk to the BaaS providers and the partner banks, [get price quotes](/guides/n-steps-to-closing-a-bank-partner/#example-fees-for-savings-product), negotiate for best fit and terms.
 * Figure out compliance needs to launch.
-Many times this involved finding a compliance consultant that can help you set-up compliance program(policies and procedures).
+Many times this involved finding a compliance consultant that can help you set-up compliance program (policies and procedures).
 This will make you look more competent in the eyes of a bank (most banks want a dedicated compliance officer - you can use a consultant to start and then once things are up and running, you can hire in-house).
-* Some of this will be dependent on the product you launch with, for example, if you’re issuing a credit product, you should start having conversation
 * Build model for economics - [models](/models) can be found here
-* Identify engineering needs, where to hire to get an MVP out the door, and what necessary for launch
+* Identify engineering needs, where to hire to get an MVP out the door, and what is necessary for launch
 * Read the regulatory handbooks and guides yourself to get familiar with what you are allowed to build and required to do to launch the product

 ### Deliverables
-* Starting negotiating agreements with banking providers and other vendors.
+* Start negotiating agreements with banking providers and other vendors.
 Different vendors and products will have different pricing models (revenue share versus a-la carte versus)
 * Hire compliance consultant or compliance shop
+* Hire dev shop if needed
-* If building credit product, start looking for underwriting / credit lead
+* If building credit product, start looking for underwriting / credit lead or consulting shop

 ### Other Notes